Choosing to Heal When Hope Fades

 I took responsibility for the times I had been dishonest with myself about how deeply I was hurting.
 For years, I didn’t speak up when I should have.
 I kept quiet about the lies and secrets to keep the peace and feel safe.
 But in doing that, I lost myself.
 I was trying to find my way back to the person I once was and to become better than her.

-All the while, I was still praying, still hoping that God would give me the man I so desperately wanted—the man who would love me wholeheartedly, who would see me, love me, and walk this journey with me—a man who would do the work to make things right so we could walk this journey together.
+All the while, I was still praying, still hoping that God would give me the man I so desperately wanted, the man who would love me wholeheartedly, who would see me, love me, and walk this journey with me.
+A man who would do the work to make things right so that we could walk this journey together.

 I had changed.
 I wasn’t the same woman he married so many years ago.
 And to be honest, I didn’t even like who I had become.
 I was the product of the lies and betrayal, the result of years spent in denial, both his and mine.
 But I was also moving forward, stepping into a future I hoped he would be part of.
 A future where I was healing, growing, and becoming the woman God created me to be.
 I wanted him to embrace the process and see the potential in the person I was becoming.